skorfmann/skorfmann.github.io/resume.md

 ## Presentations

-I speak frequently at user-groups about various topics and had a few conference talks in 2014.
+I frequently speak at user groups about various topics and had a few conference talks in 2014.

 - [Far East Ruby](http://2014.eurucamp.org/speakers/#sebastian-korfmann) at Eurucamp in Berlin
 - "Docker private PaaS" given at CodeConf in HongKong and [Ruby Hiroba](http://rubyhiroba.org/2014) Tokyo